-- 1. Providing the students, the understanding of ethical issues related to business and good governance necessary for long term survival of business. - 2.
-Make the students clearer about the importance of ethics in business and practices of good corporate governance - 3.
-To understand the Concept and Need of Social responsibility and define the concept of business ethics and state the elements of business ethics. - 4.
-Obtain an understanding of identify the social responsibility towards different interest groups; analyses the relationship between business and environmental protection.
+- 1. To provide the students with the understanding of ethical issues related to business and good governance necessary for long term survival of business. - 2.
+To understand the importance of ethics in business and practices of good corporate governance - 3.
+To understand the concept and need of social responsibility and define the concept of business ethics and state the elements of business ethics. - 4.
+To obtain an understanding of identifying the social responsibility towards different interest groups and analyse the relationship between business and environmental protection.